 BALI - The Asia Pacific Coalition on Male Sexual Health (APCOM) will conduct a full-day forum on August 8 on the unique challenges posed by HIV infection among men who have sex with men (MSM) and transgenders TG) in the region.
-The interactive consultation is an official Fakfak_HMS_APCOM_ICAP_IXpre-conference activity of the 9th International Congress on AIDS in Asia and the Pacific (ICAAP 9) being held in Bali.
+The interactive consultation is an official pre-conference activity of the 9th International Congress on AIDS in Asia and the Pacific (ICAAP 9) being held in Bali.
 Authorities from around the world armed with the latest epidemiological data will provide important new insights into the directions the epidemic is taking in the region.
 Every 7.5 minutes in Asia Pacific, a man who has sex with men, irrespective of their being homosexual or heterosexual, gets infected with HIV.
 APCOM, a regional coalition focusing on HIV and MSM of community-based organisations that includes the government sector and the United Nations system, will target its day-long forum squarely on this key affected population.
 It will bring together a diverse mix of experts, from developers of national HIV response programmes to scientific researchers to those involved in the UN’s global and regional response to HIV among MSM and TG.
 They are joined by community leaders from the Asia Pacific

 region involved in local, national and sub-regional service delivery and community mobilization.